Set the right pay rates

 Commission is a payment based on the individual worker's or team's performance.
 It is common among sales workers to provide an incentive to sell.
 Because they earn commission, they often have lower basic salaries than other workers.

 Some workers are paid by commission only.
-If you choose purely commission-based pay or pay which is part basic pay, part commission, you must ensure that a worker is always paid at least the national minimum wage.
+If you choose purely commission-based pay or pay that is part basic pay, part commission, you must ensure that a worker is always paid at least the national minimum wage.

 Bonuses